 It can be pretty hard to take notes when the teacher is speaking English in ‘light’ speed, watch a film without subtitles or even listen to a podcast.
-You may find yourself struggling for concentration or getting nervous because it’s ‘too fast’.
+You may find yourself struggling to concentrate or getting nervous because it’s ‘too fast’.
 It’s frustrating.
 You’ve been studying English for so long and you still have problems to understand it.
 Well, here are 7 tips to help you improve your listening skills:

 - Be attentive but relaxed.
 It doesn’t matter whether you understand 100% of the material you’re listening to, the point is that you’re relaxed and trying to catch as much as you can.
 Don’t worry because you don’t understand a word or a phrase.
 You can always go back and listen to it again.
 Screen out the noise from the background and just listen.